Pen To Print

 Published And Coming Up

-Our Sunday Interviews, out every two weeks, showcase a range of talent.
-In November we share interviews with Jamie Christian and Isaac Jacob.
+Our Sunday Interviews, out every two weeks, showcase a range of creative talent.
+February we share an interview with James Thomas.

 Saturday Spotlight, at the end of the month, features new launches from traditional publishers and small presses, as well as indie authors.
 Do send us information on your new release.
 If you have one coming up, we’d love to hear from you!